ihateblueb/hyacinthhello/README.md

   address: 0.0.0.0 # Your redis address, this is likely fine
   port: 6379 # Your redis port, this is likely fine
   channel: hyacinthhello # Leave default, unless you have multiple proxies with HyacinthHello
+  user: # Leave blank unless you know what to put here
+  pass: # Leave blank unless you know what to put here
 ```

 On your proxy: